tshepang/blog/content/rust-things-i-most-anticipate.md

   tracker] and [cURL progress tracker]), because the latter has billions of installations
 - Removing libc dependency for Linux-based systems ([mustang] and [rustix])
-- Wide use of [Pijul], a superior alternative to Git ([latest update](https://pijul.org/posts/2022-01-08-beta))
+- Wide use of [Pijul], for I want a better VCS than Git ([latest update](https://pijul.org/posts/2022-01-08-beta))

 [mustang]: https://github.com/sunfishcode/mustang